Anti-Wrinkle Injections

 How long will my anti-wrinkle injections last?

 The effects of anti-wrinkle injections typically last for approximately three to four months, depending on the level of activity of your facial muscles.
-It usually takes 3-4 days after the injections for the results to be seen, and two weeks for the full effect to be visible.
+It usually takes three to four days after the injections for the results to be seen, and two weeks for the full effect to be visible.

 Are anti-wrinkle injections safe?